 Glare screens are especially beneficial at horizontal curves where headlight glare from oncoming vehicles is more noticeable.
-The "glare screens" are actually paddles typically 6 inches wide, 2 feet in height placed at 1-foot spacing along the top of the barrier; however, they form a "wall" for motorists.
+The "glare screens" are paddles (6 inches wide, 2 feet in height) placed at 1-foot spacing along the top of the barrier to form a "wall".